-Our one-year Postgraduate Certificate in Education (PGCE) prepares you to teach the physics curriculum to A/AS level, mathematics to at least Key Stage 3 and offers experience of GCSE general science.
+Our one-year Postgraduate Certificate in Education (PGCE) prepares you to teach the secondary school mathematics and physics curriculum for the 11-16 age range.

-You will have sessions across both mathematics and science PGCE courses.
-You will consider how to plan lessons, reflect on your preparation, learn how research can develop your teaching practice, and look at ways to develop your teacher persona.
+You’ll have sessions across both science and mathematics PGCE courses where you will consider how to plan lessons, reflect on your preparation, learn how research can develop your teaching practice, and look at ways to develop your teacher persona.

 In mathematics classes, you’ll be introduced to strategies to help you teach topics such as numbers, geometry and algebra.